Turkey calls for EU action on Idlib

 But it let them go once again last week, saying the EU was not fulfilling the pact.

-It also did it amid heavy fighting in the Idlib region in Syria, which pushed another one million refugees to the Turkish border.
+It also did it amid heavy fighting in the Idlib region in Syria, which killed 33 Turkish soldiers and pushed another one million refugees to the Turkish border.

 And on Tuesday (3 March), it said the EU must help on Idlib as well as on the 2016 deal to return to normalcy.

-"This policy change [on refugees to Greece] will be implemented until the EU and the member states remember their unfulfilled commitments under the statement and also show willingness to do what is necessary in addressing the root causes of sufferings in Idlib and elsewhere in Syria," the Turkish EU embassy told EUobserver.
+"This policy change [on refugees going to Greece] will be implemented until the EU and the member states remember their unfulfilled commitments under the statement and also show willingness to do what is necessary in addressing the root causes of sufferings in Idlib," the Turkish EU embassy told EUobserver.

 "Turkey has stretched its limits and can no longer accept additional refugees from the Idlib region," it added.

-"We can no longer accommodate renewed inflows if there is no serious burden sharing with the EU and other partners," it said.
+"We can no longer accommodate renewed inflows if there is no serious burden sharing with the EU," it said.

-The Turkish embassy urged the EU and US to help it create a "safe zone" in Idlib where Syrian refugees could live instead.
+The Turkish embassy urged the EU and US to help Turkey create a "safe zone" in Idlib where Syrian refugees could live instead.

 "The lack of support by our allies [on the safe zone] has been disheartening," the embassy said.

 "The EU's position with regard to the situation in Idlib is akin to offering aspirin to treat a gangrene that needs to be operated.
-When we finally decided to operate on our own, the EU harshly criticised us and called for restraint, but at the same time, it raises complaints about the inflow of refugees at its border," it said.
+When we finally decided to operate on our own, the EU harshly criticised us and called for restraint, but at the same time, it raised complaints about the inflow of refugees at its border," the embassy said, referring to Turkey's military operation in Syria.

 Non-compliance?

-The embassy also listed the ways in which the EU was not compliant with the 2016 migration deal.
+The Turkish embassy listed the ways in which the EU was not compliant with the 2016 migration deal.

 The EU had promised to pay €6bn to help refugees living in Turkey, but had paid "less than €3bn", it said.